Chronic Idiopathic Thrombocytopenic Purpura: An Autoimmune Thrombocytopenia

 • Autoimmune disorders

-How is chronic idiopathic thrombocytopenic purpura (ITP) an autoimmune disorder?
+How is immune thrombocytopenia (ITP) an autoimmune disorder?

 The mechanism of how ITP occurs is not well understood.
 However, it is believed to be an autoimmune disorder.